Footballec rules

 Footballec explained in play

-Formation before kick-off
+Setup before kick-off

 Before the game

-Example formation of the figures before kick-off
+Example formation before kick-off

 Example formation